-“Why do I need to shell out 400 U.S. dollars for this?
+“Why do I need to shell out 395 U.S. dollars for this?
 Can’t I just use Barbri questions that I paid 4,000 dollars for?”

 I mean, you can.
 Don’t let me or anyone else stop you from doing your thing.

-Very good.
-You want to study with real questions.
-I recommend that your MBE prep involve real questions, whether you use AdaptiBar or not.
+I keep hearing about how they’re so much better than the ones that bar courses provide.
+I recommend that a great bulk of your MBE prep involve real questions, whether you use AdaptiBar or not.